CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/cloud-application-manager-commands.md

 #end
 ```

-In order for Cloud Application Manager to act on this file at deploy time, use cURL or WGET commands in an event script on the Chef box to download the file into the virtual machine.
+In order for Cloud Application Manager to act on this file at deployment time, use cURL or WGET commands in an event script on the Chef box to download the file into the virtual machine.
 Then, pass the file through the Config command in the event script so that Cloud Application Manager executes the Chef box variables in it.

-**Here the Config Command is run on the file:**
+***Here the Config Command is run on the file:***

 ```
 curl -ks ${CHEF_DEFAULT_RB} | elasticbox config -o cookbooks/${CHEF_COOKBOOK_NAME}/recipes/default.rb
 ```

-At deploy time, Cloud Application Manager runs the Config command on the CHEF_DEFAULT_RB file, replaces the variables with actual deploying values, and stores the file as default.rb in the specified path on the virtual machine.
+At deployment time, Cloud Application Manager runs the Config command on the CHEF_DEFAULT_RB file, replaces the variables with actual deploying values, and stores the file as default.rb in the specified path on the virtual machine.

 ### Notify Command